andrew henderson menu

 Go Where You’re Treated Best

-Obtaining Mexican citizenship by descent can be a fulfilling and exciting journey that allows you to connect with your ancestral roots and reap numerous benefits.
-These benefits include enhanced travel opportunities, access to public services, and attractive investment and business possibilities in Mexico’s thriving economy.
+Obtaining Mexican citizenship by descent can be a fulfilling and exciting journey that allows you to connect with your ancestral roots and reap the benefits that come with a second passport.
+These benefits include enhanced travel opportunities, access to public services, attractive investment and business opportunities in Mexico’s thriving economy.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.